Todd Staples: 2014 primary for lieutenant governor

 Though Staples enlisted baseball great Nolan Ryan as his campaign chairman, he finished third in the primary for lieutenant governor with 235,981 votes (17.8 percent).

 Positions

 Same-sex Marriage

 In 2003, Staples sponsored a bill that prohibited the State of Texas from recognizing same-sex marriages, then again in 2005, sponsored and campaigned for another bill that successfully amended the Texas Constitution to limit marriage to one man and one woman.

+"Meatless Mondays"

+In 2014, Staples criticized school districts that adopted "meatless Monday" policies, stating that "restricting children's meal choice to not include meat is irresponsible and has no place in our schools."